Frequently asked questions

 Has the impact on heritage sites, cultural heritage and historic villages been taken into account when planning the Rail Baltica route?

 The route options were pre-selected on the basis of the principle that the railway line does not generally pass through heritage sites and objects, and the route options were developed in close cooperation with the Heritage Board.
 With regard to historical and heritage values, a cultural heritage survey and an archaeological survey were carried out, taking into account the values of cultural monuments, heritage sites and sites identified in the general plans of the regional and local authorities.
 Close cooperation has been established with archaeologists to ensure that no important historical or heritage sites remain on the railway line.
-Railway-related facilities will be designed in such a way as to blend into the existing environment.

 What restrictions apply to the railway protection zone?